zms-publishing/ZMS/docs/edit_intro_en.md

 # <a id="editorsguide"></a>Editor's Guide: Content Production

 The ZMS GUI for editors is primarily focussed on the content.
-To archive a design-neutral content stream the editor produces a document as a sequence of small content-blocks.
+To archive a design-neutral content stream the editor produces a document (aka page) as a sequence of small content-blocks.
 A content-block may be a text block, a link, a picture, a video or any other content class which is availabe in the right pop-up menu ("context menu").
-A new content block is added by clicking on one of the listed content classes and filling the following form.
+A new content object is added by clicking on one of the listed content classes and filling the following form.

 ![ZMS GUI](images/edit_gui_start_en.gif)